-As described in further detail in Section III, the economic conditions caused by the fiscal crisis of late 2008 have had a significant impact on Asia-Pacific trade, resulting in reduced container cargo volume.
-The drop in volume, combined with increased competition from Canadian ports as well as ports located on the U.S. West, Gulf and East coasts, have resulted in reduced cargo through the Puget Sound gateway.
+As described in further detail in Section III, increased competition from Canadian ports as well as ports located on the U.S. West, Gulf and East coasts, have resulted in reduced cargo through the Puget Sound gateway.
+The expansion of the Panama Canal has made the all water route to the Gulf and East coasts more attractive for cargo owners.
 Due to decreased demand for terminal space, competition among ports for container business has increased.

 The ports of Seattle and Tacoma responded to these conditions by reducing costs and focusing on the needs of our current customers.
-NWSA staff are reviewing both harbor's physical assets to rationalize the facilities and reduce costs where possible.
+NWSA staff continue to review both harbor's physical assets to rationalize the facilities and reduce costs where possible.